-This is the rating of students who do not respond to any of the different ways that their teacher attempts to motivate them.
-They are students who not only do not do their work, but also do not respond to constant attempts to help them.
+UnSatisfactory: This rating is given to a student who with adult support and guidance is not engaging in their learning.
 This is a decidedly unsatisfactory rating and demands significant parent/guardian involvement to correct the situation.
 Students who receive this rating in Effort are on Academic Probation and are not eligible for athletics and activities.

-CONDUCT:

-The Conduct rating describes a student's behavior in terms of his/her demonstrated contribution to the general learning atmosphere in the classroom.
+CONDUCT: The Conduct rating describes a student's overall classroom behavior in terms of their demonstrated contribution to the general learning atmosphere in the classroom.
 The following general definitions apply: